shamisdavid/PriceOfACar/README.md

 ##### Regression Analysis Summary

 I tried several models, such as random forest and linear regression models, with features such as odometer reading, condition, age, and make.
 I tried to see if I could model car prices based on these variables.
 Model Performance: Models trained on higher-mileage vehicles (i.e., 150,000-200,000 miles) were less accurate in their predictions, with greater variability in price.
-It was our hypothesis that the relationship between mileage and price is nonlinear and requires more advanced modeling.
+It was my hypothesis that the relationship between mileage and price is nonlinear and requires more advanced modeling.

 Model Example: Price by Age for Cars with More Than 200,000 Miles:
 ![image](https://github.com/user-attachments/assets/2c8a8f08-91ad-47aa-b8a7-d29abd09dc49)